Naludrag/AIT/Labo1/Labo1.md

 ```

 ***What does the -h option do?***

-It can print the size for humans in powers of 1024 (i.e in KiB, MiB, GiB, ..).
+ It can print the size of files for humans in powers of 1024 (i.e in KiB, MiB, GiB, ..).

 <div style="page-break-after: always;"></div>